numericalalgorithmsgroup/NAGPythonExamples/local_optimization/DFO/Readme.md

 NAG's model-based DFO solvers for DFLS and DFNO present a number of attractive features:

- * Proved resilience to noise.
+ * Proved resilience to noise,
- * Solvers are able to start making progress with as few as two objective evaluations;
+ * Solvers are able to start making progress with as few as two objective evaluations,
- * Integrated to the NAG Optimization Modeling Suite with simple interfaces for the solvers and related routines;
+ * Integrated to the NAG Optimization Modeling Suite with simple interfaces for the solvers and related routines,
- * Optional reverse communication interface
+ * Optional reverse communication interface.

 ![2 steps of DFO algorithm](animation.gif)